thoughtbot/superglue/README.md

 ```

 ### Deferment
 You can defer rendering of expensive content using the `defer: true` option available in blocks.
-Behind the scenes BathTemplates will no-op the block entirely, replace the value with a `null` as a standin, and append a `Relax.visit(/somepath?_relax_filter=keypath.to.node)` to the response.
-When the client recieves the payload, `relax:load` will be fired, then the appended `Relax.visit` will be called to fetch and graft the missing node before firing `relax:load` a second time.
+Behind the scenes BreezyTemplates will no-op the block entirely, replace the value with a `null` as a standin, and append a `Breezy.visit(/somepath?_breezy_filter=keypath.to.node)` to the response.
+When the client recieves the payload, `breezy:load` will be fired, then the appended `Breezy.visit` will be called to fetch and graft the missing node before firing `breezy:load` a second time.

 Usage:
 ```ruby